celphin/RepeatOBserverV1/README.md

 <!-- GETTING STARTED-->
 ## Getting Started

-RepeatOBserverV1 is an R package that can be run on any chromosome scale reference genome assembly (e.g. fasta file).
+RepeatOBserver is an R package that can be run on any chromosome scale reference genome assembly (e.g. fasta file).
-RepeatOBserverV1 returns many plots describing the tandem repeats and clusters of transposons found across each chromosome.
+RepeatOBserver returns many plots describing the tandem repeats and clusters of transposons found across each chromosome.
-Based on the repeat patterns, RepeatOBserverV1 also returns a predicted centromere location for each chromosome based on the repeat diversity across that chromosome.
+Based on the repeat patterns, RepeatOBserver also returns a predicted centromere location for each chromosome based on the repeat diversity across that chromosome.

 You can learn more about the interpretations of the plots in our manuscript here:

 ### Software needed
-The following software are need to run the automatic RepeatOBserverV1 script:
+The following software are need to run the automatic RepeatOBserver script:

 - seqkit/2.3.1 : https://bioinf.shenwei.me/seqkit/
 - emboss/6.6.0 : https://emboss.sourceforge.net/download/
 - r/4.1.2 : https://cran.r-project.org/bin/windows/base/old/

 Newer versions of these software may work but the program has not yet been tested throughly in them.
-If you are unable to install any of the programs above you can run the RepeatOBserverV1 code in R but the automated bash script will not work for you.
+If you are unable to install any of the programs above you can run the RepeatOBserver code in R but the automated bash script will not work for you.

 Example software installation (using Compute Canada modules):
   ```sh